 Add the Visual Studio Code Repository on Rocky Linux

-Visual Studio Code is not included in Rocky Linux’s default repositories.
-To install it, you need to add Microsoft’s official repository.
+Visual Studio Code is not included in Rocky Linux’s default repositories, so you must add Microsoft’s official repository.
+The process involves three steps: importing the GPG key for package verification, creating the repository configuration file, and verifying the setup.

 Import the Microsoft GPG Key

-The Microsoft GPG key authenticates the packages you’ll download and ensures they are secure.
+The Microsoft GPG key authenticates packages downloaded from the repository and ensures they are secure.
 Use this command to import the key:

 sudo rpm --import https://packages.microsoft.com/keys/microsoft.asc